christiskatsouris/Bootstrapping/README.md

 ## Example 5

-Consider the implementation of the following Residual and Wild Bootstrap Resampling Techniques.
+Consider the implementation of the following Residual and Wild Bootstrap Resampling Techniques using the R package ['Imboot'](https://github.com/meganheyman/lmboot).

 ```R